SAP-samples/s4hana-microsoft-team-app-integration/Resource Creation & Application Deployment/README.md

       - **SAP BTP Global Account and Subaccount Section**

-        From line No.4 to line No.14 is the place to give your SAP BTP Global Account and Subaccount Account information. so that the Bridge Framework automation pipeline could get access to your SAP BTP subaccount, and then create the SAP BTP service instances needed by the Bridge Framework.
+        From line No.4 to line No.14 is the place to give your SAP BTP Global Account and Subaccount Account information.
+The Bridge Framework automation pipeline could get access to your SAP BTP subaccount, and then create the SAP BTP service instances needed by the Bridge Framework.
 These variable's value you could obtain from your SAP BTP subaccount Overview page.

         - **region**: the SAP BTP Subaccount region.
         - **globalaccount** : the SAP BTP global account name.